spackmat/threema-msgapi-sdk-php/README.md

 # [Threema Gateway](https://gateway.threema.ch/) PHP SDK

-This is an unofficial wrapper for the Threema API.
+This is an unofficial wrapper for the Threema Gateway API.

 You have three other alternatives

 * Use the official Threema github repo https://github.com/threema-ch/threema-msgapi-sdk-php.
 No longer maintained (Oct 2015)
-* Download the .zip file version from https://gateway.threema.ch/
+* Download the .zip file version from https://gateway.threema.ch/.
+Currently v1.1.7 Oct 2016.
+Missing the Bulk Lookup api.
 * Use an unofficial version which stays close to the official version, occasionally has patches accepted by Threema https://github.com/rugk/threema-msgapi-sdk-php.
 It has an [`official`](https://github.com/rugk/threema-msgapi-sdk-php/tree/official) branch which mirrors the official version.
 Rugk has done a ton of great work to move the package forward into the modern ecosystem while maintaining as much backwards compatibility as possible.

 Why build another one?